Readless

 Strong offline basics and notificationsNot ideal if you want newsletter ingestion or AI layers

-FeedMe works especially well for Android users who already have an RSS backend they like and just want a capable front end.
-Its Play listing says it supports Feedbin, Feedly, Fever API, Folo, Tiny Tiny RSS, BazQux, FreshRSS, Inoreader, and The Old Reader, plus local RSS.
-It also includes AI summary and translation, podcast support, text-to-speech, offline reading with full text and pictures, automatic synchronization, and multiple themes.
+Yes, FeedMe is the best Android RSS reader for users who already run an RSS backend.
+Its Play listing confirms it supports Feedbin, Feedly, Fever API, Folo, Tiny Tiny RSS, BazQux, FreshRSS, Inoreader, and The Old Reader, plus local RSS — and adds AI summary, translation, podcast support, text-to-speech, and offline reading with full text and pictures.

 • Best reason to pick it: you can keep your preferred backend and still get a richer Android experience.